 Here’s an edited selection of minimalist apps and that will simplify and elevate your life.

 There are many ways you can streamline your life as we outline in our comprehensive guide to minimalist living.
 However, sometimes all it takes it that one service, be it an app or a brand, that brings about life-changing benefits.

 We want you to have a single destination for exploring an edited collection of apps, brands, tools and services that streamline and elevate your standard of living.
 We in no way believe you need to use all of these resources.
 If you only find one or two that are relevant that’s all that matters.

-To not overwhelm you we’ve included a subset of the full directory in this guide — however if you are eager to get the entire list simply sign up to the free minimalism resource library which includes directory access and much more.
+To not overwhelm you we’ve included a subset of the full directory in this guide — however if you are eager to get the entire list simply sign up to the free minimalism directory which includes all of our recommended apps, books, products and brands.